Lessons from family agriculture on adaptation to climate change in Latin America and the Caribbean

 To the left is the example of one of the cases, which took place in Peru.

-The site is responsive and can been seen comfortably on any mobile device, including smartphones.
+The site is responsive and can be seen comfortably on any mobile device, including smartphones.